pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 | ZapfDingbats-Identity-H | keep |  2 glyphs/size 371/serifed |
 | ArialMT-Identity-H | keep |  20 glyphs/size 2675/serifed |

-Change the **"replace"** column value with a desired replacement font.
+Change the **"replace"** column value with a desired new font.
 If you want to keep the old font, ignore the line or delete it.

 Use the "information" column to help make up your decision.
 If the old font has only a few used glyphs ("ZapfDingbats") and / or has a small size, you might want to leave it untouched.
 Other information like "bold", "mono", etc. may also help choosing the right replacement.
-Keep in mind however, that this latter information (provided by the font creator) cannot be garantied to be complete or even correct: you may see "serifed" although it is a "sans" font, or "mono" is missing even though it is a monospaced font, etc.
+Keep in mind however, that this latter information (provided by the font creator) is not reliable: you may see "serifed" although it is a "sans" font, or "mono" is missing even though it is a monospaced font, etc.

 Use the following values to replace **"keep"** with a new font name:

-* One of the Base-14 builtin fontnames Times-Roman, Helvetica, Courier, Symbol or ZapfDingbats and their font weight alternatives (like "heit" = Helvetica-Oblique).
+* One of the Base-14 builtin reserved fontnames for Times-Roman, Helvetica, Courier, Symbol or ZapfDingbats (like "heit" = Helvetica-Oblique, "cobi" = "Courier-BoldOblique", etc.).
-* One of the CJK builtin fontnames, e.g. "china-t" for Traditional Chinese.
+* One of the CJK reserved builtin fontnames, e.g. "china-t" for Traditional Chinese.
-* One of the builtin fontnames for repositiory `pymupdf-fonts` fonts, e.g. "figo" for "FiraGO Regular", or "spacemo" for "Space Mono Regular".
+* One of the builtin fontnames available when [pymupdf-fonts](https://pypi.org/search/?q=pymupdf-fonts) is installed, e.g. "figo" for "FiraGO Regular", or "spacemo" for "Space Mono Regular".
 * The file name of a font installed on your system, e.g. `C:/Windows/Fonts/DejaVuSerif-Bold.ttf`.
-In this case, make sure that the file name contains a "`.`" or a path separater ("`/`", "`\`") to be recognized as such.
+In this case, make sure that the string contains at least one of "`.`", "`/`" or "`\`") to be recognized as such.

 ## Limitations, TODOs, Quality Checks
 While this is a set of cool scripts providing a long-awaited feature, it does have its limitations and shortcomings.

-Among the general issues when replacing one font by another one are these:
+Among the general issues when replacing a font are these:

 1. You will probably **_see unsatisfactory results_** if you replace a mono-spaced by a proportional font, or vice versa.
 2. Even if fonts have similar characteristics (e.g. both are proportional), there may exist subtle differences for select characters.
 This may lead to different text lengths even if font sizes are equal.
 Because the available space for a text piece must not be exceeded, the font size will be reduced to fit where needed - leading to an uneven overall appearance.